 All-black windows add dimension, a sense of depth and a confident statement to any space.
 With Marvin’s new Designer Black painted interior finish, less becomes more as dark details frame views in a whole new way.

 It’s clear that black is no longer only for evening wear or stuffy affairs.
 Black in every form, including matte black, is gaining popularity as a finish, from bathroom fixtures to kitchen accents and appliances.
 As an exercise in contrast or a spin on a classic look, black interior windows offer the chance to use a color staple to make a bold statement.

 How is this trend playing out in the design world?
-To get the inside scoop, we asked top designers Mary Douglas Drysdale of Drysdale Design Associates and HGTV fame, and Barbara Bradlee, winner of a 2017 American Society of Interior Designers Annual Award and brand representative for Marvin at 7 Tide, to weigh in on the dark interior finish trend, and how they use this design option to redefine a space.
+To get the inside scoop, we asked top designers Mary Douglas Drysdale of Drysdale Design Associates and HGTV fame, and Barbara Bradlee, winner of a 2017 American Society of Interior Designers Annual Award and owner of Bradlee Design, to weigh in on the dark interior finish trend, and how they use this design option to redefine a space.

 Q: Matte black as a finish is gaining popularity.
 How would an all-black window or door with matte black hardware make a statement in a room?

 Mary Douglas Drysdale (MDD): Black has entered the mainstream.
 In the last decade, narrower rails and stiles have found well-received expression in windows and doors.
 Many have tried steel doors, but the cost and complexity of installation and glazing are not practical and are limited in terms of compatibility with many architectural styles.
 Black painted narrow width doors with Designer Black interior finish are an elegant answer to design transparency, the vocabulary of current design and a realistic way to achieve architectural drama.